-Departments are responsible to prepare their daily mail for mailing to include folding, stuffing, and addressing.
-You DO NOT need to seal the envelopes unless it is a confidentiality requirement for your mail.
+Departments are responsible to prepare their outgoing mail, although Central services can assist with mailings.
+You do not need to seal the envelopes (though we prefer if the flaps are closed) unless it is a confidentiality requirement.
 You do not need to apply stamps, as postage will be applied by the postage meter.
-Rubber band your mail pieces together and write lightly in pencil in the upright corner of the top piece the cost center that should be charged.
-You may get your mail to the Outgoing Mailroom/Shipping & Receiving in one of three ways:
+Please rubber band your mail pieces together and write lightly in pencil in the upper left corner of the top piece or on a post-it note, the cost center that should be charged.
+You may get your mail to Shipping & Receiving in one of three ways:

-- Bring it to outgoing mailroom/Shipping & Receiving department by 2 PM for same day service
+- Bring it to the Shipping & Receiving department by 2 PM for same day service.

-- Drop it in one of two collection boxes in Christensen Center (main floor by the Incoming Mailroom and lower level by the vending machines) by 2:30 PM for same day service (this works best for the odd few pieces as the slot is small)
+- Drop it in one of two collection boxes in Christensen Center (main floor by the Mailroom and lower level by the vending machines) by 12:30 PM for same day service (this works best for the odd few pieces as the slot is small).

-- Place it in an out-going mail tray in your department to be picked up when your incoming mail is delivered
+- Place it in an outgoing mail tray in your department, if you are on the regular mail run, to be picked up when your incoming mail is delivered.